SalmaZed/accelerometer-android-app/README.md

 its list of paired devices (and any other device it is paired with).
 4- On D2, tap on the name of D1 in the shown list of paired devices.
 Now both devices are connected and the acceloremeter data read from D1 will be displayed as a timeseries plot on D2.
+The y-axis represents the root mean square of the acceleration forces along the x, y and z axes.
+I used the root mean square in order to omit any negative values and to display the three forces on a single graph.

 References used: